HomeDirectoriesNAP Consistency: Your Directory Success Foundation

 NAP Consistency: Your Directory Success Foundation

 Let me share something that might surprise you: research on directory listings consistency shows that businesses with inconsistent NAP data can lose up to 70% of their local search visibility.
-That’s not a typo – seven out of ten potential customers might never find you because your address appears as “123 Main St” on one directory and “123 Main Street” on another.
+That’s not a typo.
+Seven out of ten potential customers might never find you because your address appears as “123 Main St” on one directory and “123 Main Street” on another.

 Did you know?
 Google’s algorithm processes over 8.5 billion searches daily, and inconsistent business information across directories can trigger duplicate detection filters that essentially hide your business from search results.

-Understanding NAP Data Elements
+Understanding NAP data elements

-The complexity multiplies when you consider that different directories have different field requirements, character limits, and formatting preferences.
+It gets harder when you consider that different directories have different field requirements, character limits, and formatting preferences.
 What works perfectly on Google My Business might get truncated or reformatted on Yelp, creating inconsistencies that weren’t even your fault.

 Legal business names often include suffixes like LLC, Ltd, or Inc. My advice?
-Include these suffixes consistently if they’re part of your official business registration, but understand that some directories truncate them automatically.
+Include these suffixes consistently if they’re part of your official business registration, but know that some directories truncate them automatically.
 Test how your full legal name appears on major platforms before committing to it everywhere else.

 Quick Tip: Create a master NAP document with your exact business name formatting and share it with anyone who manages your online presence.
 Include specific instructions about capitalisation, punctuation, and spacing.

-Brand names with special characters present another challenge.
+Brand names with special characters are another challenge.
 If your business name includes an ampersand (&), decide whether to use the symbol, spell out “and,” or abbreviate to “n.”
 Consistency here prevents search engines from treating these as separate businesses.

-Suite numbers and unit designations require special attention.
+Suite numbers and unit designations need special attention.
 “Suite 100,” “Ste 100,” “#100,” and “Unit 100” all describe the same location but create four different address signatures.
 Standardise on one format, preferably the one that matches your official business registration or lease agreement.

 Address ComponentRecommended FormatAvoid These Variations